leeej84/leeej84.github.io/_posts/2020-03-29-how-to-build-a-2-node-file-cluster-with-for-highly-available-profile-storage/2020-03-29-how-to-build-a-2-node-file-cluster-with-for-highly-available-profile-storage.md

 You can see the cluster is now created.

+PowerShell:
+{% highlight powershell %}
-PowerShell: \[cc lang=powershell\] New-Cluster -Name CLUSTER -Node "MSFLCLS01.ctxlab.local"," MSFLCLS02.ctxlab.local " -StaticAddress 192.168.1.220 \[/cc\]
+New-Cluster -Name CLUSTER -Node "MSFLCLS01.ctxlab.local"," MSFLCLS02.ctxlab.local " -StaticAddress 192.168.1.220
+{% endhighlight %}

 Now we need to configure the storage.